 As the brains behind Adulting With ADHD, my career went from striving to thriving within a year after being diagnosed in 2015 at the age of 34.
 I’ve had many ups and downs since then, many of which I address on my podcast.
 My writings on the topic can be found in ADDitude, The Mighty, Bustle, Bitch, and Bust.
 If you like podcasts, you can catch me as a guest on Faster Than Normal, See in ADHD and LadyHD.

 The topic of ADHD in women has fascinated me since I was first diagnosed.
 I was seeing a psychiatrist about other mental health issues and she put it together.
 It has changed my life ever since and continues to impact me every day.
-It opened me to a new world in which I didn’t feel like a punchline, but instead somebody with a completely treatable real illness.
+It opened me to a new world in which I didn’t feel like a punchline, but instead somebody with different brain wiring – that’s totally solvable!
 This awareness combined with the proper treatment has enabled me to accomplish things that were never before possible.
 My Diagnosis Story

 Aside from the first-hand experience of being a late-diagnosed ADHD-er, I have spent my professional life researching complex topics and breaking them down for the general audience.
 I did this first as a professional journalist, and now as a commercial content developer (by trade) and podcaster (out of passion).
 I don’t promise to always get it right, but when something’s brought to my attention I make it right to the best of my ability.

 UPDATE 6/26/22: I work with science communicators to help ensure I am putting out the most responsible mental health information possible on the website.
 (Science communicators who want to work together should contact me.)